risyard/efishery-task/README.md

 First method is to run the application directly in local machine by using :
 ```
 $ cd auth-app
+$ go mod tidy
+// run 'go get xxx' if needed to pull the needed library/package
 $ go run main.go
 ```
 The other method is to build this app docker image and run a container based on the image.
 To build the image, execute these in your machine :